Our Story

 Founder and Principal

-Cecilia Ballí is a journalist, cultural anthropologist and consultant with twenty-five years of professional experience.
-She was a writer-at-large at Texas Monthly for twenty years, and has published in other highly regarded media outlets, including The New York Times, The New York Times Magazine, Harper’s Magazine, Columbia Journalism Review, and the San Antonio Express-News.
-She has written longform magazine stories on many subjects, including Mexican American and border history, immigration, and the Mexican military’s use of forced disappearance and torture in its war on drugs.
+Cecilia Ballí is a journalist, cultural anthropologist and consultant with more than twenty-five years of professional experience.
+She was a writer-at-large at Texas Monthly for twenty years, and has written stories and columns for highly regarded national media outlets including The New York Times, The New York Times Magazine, Harper’s Magazine and the Columbia Journalism Review.
+She began her journalism career as a newspaper reporter at the San Antonio Express-News.
+She has published longform magazine stories on many subjects, including U.S.-Mexico border history and culture, immigration and border enforcement, and the Mexican military’s use of forced disappearance and torture in its war on drugs.
+She has won various prestigious journalism and writing awards and her stories have been reprinted in multiple anthologies including Best American Crime Writing.
+She is currently writing about a narrative nonfiction book about competitive high school mariachis in the Texas Rio Grande Valley for Flatiron Books, an imprint of Macmillan Publishers.

+For six years, Cecilia was an Assistant Professor in the University of Texas at Austin’s Department of Anthropology, where she was also affiliated with the institutes for Mexican American Studies, Latin American Studies, Women’s and Gender Studies, and Human Rights.
+She left academia to focus on writing and consulting, but has since served as a Visiting Scholar at the University of Houston and as a Professor of Practice at the University of Texas at San Antonio.
 As an anthropologist, she has conducted extensive ethnographic research on Tejano music and identity, the sexual murders of Mexican women in Ciudad Juárez, the U.S.-Mexico border wall, and Latino voting and civic engagement.
-She has won various prestigious journalism and writing awards and her stories have been reprinted in multiple anthologies, including Best American Crime Writing.

-Cecilia was an Assistant Professor of Anthropology at the University of Texas at Austin from 2008 to 2014, where she was also affiliated with the institutes for Mexican American Studies, Latin American Studies, Women’s and Gender Studies, and Human Rights.
-She left academia to focus on writing and consulting but is currently a Professor of Practice in the College of Liberal and Fine Arts at the University of Texas at San Antonio.
-She previously served as a Visiting Scholar at the University of Houston’s Center for Mexican American and Latino/a Studies, a Research Associate at the University of Texas at Austin’s Humanities Institute, and a Visiting Researcher at the University of Texas at Austin’s Center for Mexican American Studies.

 Michael Powell, Ph.D.